Employment / Volunteering

 Bishop Druitt College is founded on faith.
 The Christian ethos is present in its caring philosophy and its concern to produce educated leadership.
 The college is a community college in the sense that its doors are open to all, whatever their personal belief system, as long as they are sympathetic to the college’s Christian foundation.

 Staff members are required to participate willingly in the running of the extensive co-curriculum of the college in areas such as sport, their faculty or stage, community service or clubs and to take leadership in the pastoral care of a group of students.
 Candidates may be required to take part in one of the year level camps that are a normal part of the college’s outdoor education program.

 Applicants should be vibrant, professional and dedicated people who are capable of inspiring and encouraging students of varying abilities both inside and outside the classroom.

-Bishop Druitt College Staff are supplied with laptop computers and are expected to be competent in computer skills.
-The use of e-mail is prevalent and reporting is computerised.
-Child Protection Legislation requires preferred applicants be subject to employment screening.
+Bishop Druitt College Staff members are supplied with laptop computers and are expected to be competent in computer skills.
+The use of email is prevalent and reporting is computerised.
+Child protection legislation requires preferred applicants be subject to employment screening.

 IMPORTANT NOTE: You will not be permitted to perform any paid or unpaid work without a current Working With Children Check.
 Please visit the Office of the Children's Guardian to obtain your certificate prior to application.